Vishdev63/Deploy-App/README.md

 # Deploying Apps Locally on Cloud and Providing Intra-Network Services

 To deploy apps on a cloud locally and provide intra-network services like cloud storage or any other utility software, you would typically use technologies such as virtualization, containerization, and orchestration tools.
-Here's a stepwise approach to implementing such a project:
+Here's a stepwise approach to implementing this project:

 ## Define Requirements: